Google-Developers-Group-IIITDMK/NoMergeConflict-VSS/README.md

 A web-based **Virtual Stock Trading Simulator** that allows users to trade simulated stocks of four branches — **CSE, ECE, MECH, and AIDS** — with data generated using normal distributions which replicate real world market scenarios.
 This project is designed for learning the basics of trading, portfolio management, and data visualization using stock charts.

+## Disclaimer
+This game doesn't invole real money.
+This is made purely for fun and a new risk-free experience for many non-traders out there.
+Hope you enjoy our product.
 ---

 ## 🚀 Features